-Since 2020 Moira has led the ongoing development of NNECL’s Quality Mark for the Inclusion and Success of Care Experience Students.
-Currently she is working with a group of institutions in Greater Manchester who are collaboratively preparing their Quality Mark submissions.
+Since 2020 Moira has led the ongoing development of NNECL’s Quality Mark for the Inclusion and Success of Care Experienced Students.
+Currently, she is the lead assessor in the national role-out of the NNECL Quality Mark.

 Moira has a first degree in Modern Languages, a masters degree in Social Research Methods, a post-graduate certificate in Learning and Teaching and she is a Winston Churchill fellow.